MaharaProject/mahara/README.md

  * zlib (optional)
  * adodb (optional; improves performance)
  * enchant or pspell (optional; for TinyMCE spellcheck button)
- * ... and ensure that the magic_quotes and register_globals settings are off.

-### OS

-Mahara is only officially supported on Debian (5.0/"Lenny" or later) and Ubuntu (10.04/"Lucid Lynx" or later), however it will probably run in any OS with a suitable web server

 ### Web Browser